pedro00dk/notes/README.md

 -   I use type hints only in functions parameters, and only the simple ones.
 -   Although I use simple type hints in functions, when commenting, I use a combination of python _primitives_ (`str`, `int`, `float`, etc) and typescript complex types and operators (`|`, `&`, `typeof`, `[]`, `{}`, etc), and generics (`<T extends any>`, etc), and extra syntax for tuples `(T,)`, `(<T>, <U>)` and `<T>()`.
 -   Some functions such as default functions (`__len__`, `__str__`, etc) and simple functions are not commented.
--   The `n` value in most asymptotic complexity descriptions refer to the main input size, which may be an array or string size, the absolute value of a numeric parameter, etc. Other complexity variables are usually described in the comments or in the code.
+-   The `n` value in most asymptotic complexity descriptions refer to the main input size, which may be an array or string size, the absolute value of a numeric parameter, the size of a data structure, etc. Other complexity variables are usually described in the comments or in the code.

 ---